Aparna-Pawar/Part-B-RAG-Retrieval-Augmented-Generation-/README.md

 ⚠️ Limitationsz;
 - Requires users to provide their own API keys (Groq API Key).
 - Model answers depend on retrieval quality + Groq model output, so incorrect or incomplete answers are possible if documents are not well structured.
 So please use the documents which are provided in a repo.
-- Currently supports only text/PDF documents
+- Currently supports only PDF documents

 ☁️ Access Online